dting/meantictactoe/README.md

 Users are joined to a socket.io room with their userId.
 This allows for more than one connection for a user and the updates to be synced to all connected clients.

+Some more useful info about deploying angular-fullstack apps can be found in this [discussion](https://github.com/DaftMonk/generator-angular-fullstack/issues/501).
+Using [forever](https://github.com/foreverjs/forever) or [pm2](https://github.com/Unitech/pm2) is suggested.

 ## TODOs

 - Chat functionality needs to be wired to the client.
 The server is ready to broadcast messages to each player.
 - Opponents are currently anonymous to the player on the front end but the userId is sent.
 Players names should be displayed.
 - User Model can be updated to track win/loss/tie records.
 Updated whenever a game is cleaned up.
 - Replace the GameManager with something better, probably [Redis](http://redis.io/).
 - Add more tests!
 Only a small portion of the code is tested.
 Mainly in `/server/game`.
+- Users are not removed from the queue when they disconnect.
+If all sockets leave the userId room, a timeout should be set to drop the user from the game queue.